single.twig

 Copa Kitley GKA Freestyle Kite World Cup Brazil – Day One

-Published 9th November 2022 by Jim Gaunt
+Published 9th November 2022 by Andrea Susanne Opielka

 We always wondered just how good the performances and action could be when the world’s best freestyle kiters were pitted against each other in conditions that are about as perfect as you can get.
 The final freestyle stop of the Qatar Airways GKA Kite World Tour season got off to an incredible start on day one.